-Note that LuaTEX-ja doesn't adjust JFMs by these extend and slant settings; you have to write new JFMs on purpose.
-For example, the following example uses the standard JFM jfm-ujis.lua, hence letter-spacing and the width of italic correction are not correct:
+Note that LuaTFX-ja doesn't adjust JFMs by these extend and slant settings; one have to write new JFMs on purpose.
+For example, the following example uses the standard JFM jfm-ujis.lua, hence the letterspacing and the width of italic corrections are not correct:

+'''

+1 \jfont\E=HaranoAjiMincho-Regular:extend=1.5;jfm=ujis;-kern

+2 \jfont\S=HaranoAjiMincho-Regular:slant=1;jfm=ujis;-kern

+あいうえおあいうABC

-- 1 \jfont\E=HaranoAjiMincho-Regular:extend=1.5;jfm=ujis;-kern - 2 \jfont\S=HaranoAjiMincho-Regular:slant=1;jfm=ujis;-kern - 3 \E あいうえお \S あいう\/ABC
+3 \E あいうえお \S あいう\/ABC

+'''
-■ltjksp kanjiskip_natural, kanjiskip_stretch, kanjiskip_shrink keys (Page ??) makes tha LuaTeX-ja inserts not only a glue which is specified by a JFM, and also the natural width/stretch part/shrink part of kanjiskip.

-This functionality is disabled by -ltjksp specification.
+■ltjksp "feature" kanjiskip_natural, kanjiskip_stretch, kanjiskip_shrink keys (Page ??) makes tha LuaTFX-ja inserts not only a glue which is specified by a JFM, and also the natural width/stretch part/shrink part of kanjiskip.
+This functionality is disabled by -1tjksp specification, as shown in Figure 6.